Blockchain Use Cases: Supply Chain

 Creating interoperable data

 Many companies rely on Electronic Data Interchange (EDI) systems to send business information to each other.
-However, this data frequently go out in batches, rather than in real-time.
+However, this data frequently goes out in batches, rather than in real-time.
 If a shipment goes missing or pricing changes rapidly, other participants in the supply chain would only get this information after the next EDI batch goes out.
 With blockchain, the information is updated regularly and can be quickly distributed to all entities involved.

 Digital agreements and document sharing